Bank of America shareholders revive chairman debate

-NEW YORK (Reuters) - Bank of America Corp (BAC.N) Chairman and Chief Executive Brian Moynihan will once again face a shareholder vote on whether he should maintain both roles, according to the bank's proxy filing on Wednesday.
+NEW YORK, March 15 (Reuters) - Bank of America Corp Chairman and Chief Executive Brian Moynihan will once again face a shareholder vote on whether he should maintain both roles, according to the bank's proxy filing on Wednesday.

-A shareholder proposal calls on the bank's board to install an independent chairman, while it allows for the board's discretion to only apply the policy to the next CEO.

 Shareholders also successfully submitted proposals on whether the second-largest U.S. bank should toughen claw-back provisions for executive pay, consider divesting some of its assets and prepare a report examining gender pay equity.